DTZsuzsi/Talee/README.md

 Once the services are running, you can access the frontend to interact with the application and the backend API for examining purposes.

-We have security on the website, not users just can see higlights from the website.
+We have security on the website, without logging in users are only able to see highlights of the website.
 Once you made the login, you can also:
 - add new location,
 - add new events (events are chained to locations, therefore you can find it there),
 - modify locations, events, including adding or deleting tags